moh2998/nixpkgs/nixos/modules/flyingcircus/packages/fcmanage/README.rst

 fc.manage does not only run nixos-rebuild, but performs additional regular maintenance tasks so this is a one-stop solution for FC VMs.

 fc-manage usage
 ---------------

 The main modes of operation are as follows:

-fc-manage --channel
+fc-manage --channel (-c)
-    Download the latest FC nixpkgs from our hydra and update the system.
+    Download the latest FC nixpkgs from our Hydra and update the system.
 This is what the systemd timer usually does.

-fc-manage --development
+fc-manage --build (-b)
-    Updates the system against a local nixpkgs checkout in `/root/nixpkgs`.
-The latter can also be a symlink to a checkout residing in a user's home directory.
+    Update the system, but don't pull channel updates from Hydra.

-fc-manage --directory
+fc-manage --directory (-e)
     Updates various ENC dumps in `/etc/nixos` from the directory.

-Invoke `fc-manage --help` for a full list of options.
+Invoke :command:`fc-manage --help` for a full list of options.

 Automatic mode